Andreeg143/RP_Cristino_Garcia_Sanchez_25/README.md

 All ROS-related work is located in the **ROS** branch of this repository.

----

-## 🎮 Project Overview

-The objective of this project is to recreate the Flappy Bird game while integrating several robotics concepts:

-- Node communication through publishers/subscribers
-- Custom services and parameters
-- Launch files for multi-node execution
-- Real-time control using the keyboard
-- Runtime configuration via ROS parameters

-The game is fully functional and demonstrates how ROS can be used to coordinate parallel processes.

----

-## 🧩 Main Features

-- Complete Flappy Bird game with graphics (Pygame)
-- Multi-node ROS architecture
-- Services for difficulty control and score evaluation
-- Runtime player configuration (name, username, age)
-- Keyboard-based control
-- Parameter-based customization (color, phases)
-- Automatic launch with `.launch` file

----

 ## 📁 Repository Structure
 main/
  ├── README.md           ← You are here